 This creates ease and a space where you can genuinely connect with

 softening the pain of isolation that often accompanies bad

 greater connection and intimacy.

-These are the deeper reasons why Emerge was created, and how it aims to serve both you and our greater world.
+These are the deeper reasons why Emerge was created, and how it aims to serve you and our broader world.

 "The biggest benefit for me in (this course) has been allowing myself to slow down, rest, and play...The course materials have created more of a sense of spaciousness and rest in my life...It was a wonderful experience and I'm so grateful for Karly's work and support.
 THANK YOU!

 "I was afraid that I would have to stop eating sugar altogether.
 I feel that maybe that's not necessary anymore -- I can eat some sugar sometimes and that's ok."